 Handling of CA Private Keys (throughout the entire CA key lifecycle) requires the involvement of at least two trusted persons.
-Physical and logical access controls exist for the key activation material in order to maintain multi-party and multi-factor control over the Hardware Security Modules containing CA Private Keys.
+Physical and logical access controls exist for the key activation material in order to maintain multi-party and multifactor control over the Hardware Security Modules containing CA Private Keys.

-Shareholders use HSM Smartcard for authentication.
-The HSM itself enforces dual control based on the HSM smartcards for different functions.
+Shareholders use HSM Smartcards for authentication.
+The HSM itself enforces dual control based on the HSM smartcards for the different functions.
 The number of needed HSM-smartcards (m) of the total number of produced HSM-smartcards (n) is:

-- (a) Key generation of Root CA = 3 of 6 - (b) Signing key activation of Root CA = 3of 6 - (c) Private key backup and restore of Root CA = 3 of 6 - (d) Key generation of Issuing CA = 2 of 6 - (e) Signing key activation of Issuing CA = 2 of 6 - (f) Private key backup and restore of Issuing CA = 3 of 6
+- (a) Key generation = 3 of 6

+- (b) Signing key activation = 2 of 8

+- (c) Private key backup and restore = 3 of 6